 “I wanted to check in with you and see how you are today?“

 “How can I help you connect with some additional help?”

 “I am so grateful you confided in me.
-Did you want to meet for lunch?”
+Let’s meet for lunch.”

 Possibilities for resources to connect them with are a local or national mental health hotline, a state mental health resource, an employee assistance program, school nurse or school counselor.
 It might be the person is already under the care of a mental health professional which would be a good contact to make.

 - ‘My son has admitted he is suicidal.
 What do I do now?’